LMCache/lmcache.github.io/_posts/2025-03-10-reference.md

 ## Open Community + Official vLLM Support

 The project welcomes **EVERYONE** to contribute.
 It has a growing and vibrant contributor community with over 30 active contributors from various companies worldwide, including IBM, Lambda, ??, ??
-Check out our community meeting notes here: [LINKS?]
+Check out our community meeting notes [**here**](https://github.com/vllm-project/production-stack/blob/main/community/community-event.md).

 Moreover, we ensure that the latest vLLM Production Stack is always compatible with the latest vLLM releases, thanks to the [**LMCache KV Connector**](https://github.com/vllm-project/vllm/pull/12953) in the upstream main-branch vLLM.